vittalsiddaiah/UTDataAnalyticsAssignments/Python/assignments/Solution_01/README.md

 ## Solution
-note: All the standard libraries would be maintained here in [py_lib](https://github.com/vittalsiddaiah/UTDataAnalyticsAssignments/tree/master/Python/py_lib)
+note: All the common libraries needed for this project would be maintained here in [py_lib](https://github.com/vittalsiddaiah/UTDataAnalyticsAssignments/tree/master/Python/py_lib)
 ### PyBank
 #### Code:
 ```python